N.C. Gen. Stat. § 126-6.3

 (a1) Temporary Employment Restrictions. - No temporary employee shall be employed more than 11 consecutive months.
 A temporary employee shall only be eligible for reinstatement on the job assignment after working 11 consecutive months if the temporary employee is separated for at least 31 consecutive calendar days.
 Temporary employees shall not be used to permanently expand the workforce beyond authorized levels.

-(a2) The OSHR shall prohibit from acquiring new temporary employees any agency or division, based on individual budget code, having an invoice owed to the OSHR that is over 90 days overdue and a total overdue invoice amount exceeding two hundred thousand dollars ($200,000) for any number of days.
-When an agency is restricted from acquiring a new temporary employee under this subsection, the agency shall not be allowed to acquire new temporary employees through the Temporary Solutions Program until the agency has paid all overdue invoices.
+(a2) Prohibition. - The OSHR shall prohibit from acquiring new temporary employees any agency or division, based on individual budget code, having an invoice owed to the OSHR that is over 90 days overdue and a total overdue invoice amount exceeding two hundred thousand dollars ($200,000).
+When an agency or division, based on individual budget code, is restricted from acquiring a new temporary employee under this subsection, the agency or division shall not be allowed to acquire new temporary employees through the Temporary Solutions Program until the agency or division has paid all invoices that are over 90 days overdue.
 The provisions of this subsection do not apply to the North Carolina National Guard.

 (a3) Exceptions. - The following exceptions apply: